A team that understands you and the people you serve.

 Kenny Neal Shults, Principal

-Since returning to consulting full-time with Connected Health Solutions in 2010, Kenny has focused on using digital video and positive youth development strategies to engage young people in creating media campaigns that address the issues most important to them.
-Over the past 15 years, this work has resulted in more than 100 short films, ads, and media campaigns, collaborating with thousands of young people across the country to foster self-efficacy, cognitive-behavioral skills, and professional development.
+Since returning to consulting full-time with Connected Health Solutions in 2010, Kenny Shults has focused on using digital media and positive youth development strategies to engage young people as co-creators of campaigns that address the issues most important to their well-being.
+His work sits at the intersection of storytelling, behavioral science, and youth empowerment—helping organizations translate complex social issues into media that is both emotionally compelling and practically useful.

 Francisco Solorzano, Creative Director